 - Call: Macaroni and cheese

-- Response: Everybody freeze.
+- Response: Everybody freezes.

 - Call: Hocus pocus!

-- Response: Everybody focus!
+- Response: Everybody focuses!

 - Call: Banana split

-- Response: I know how to sit!
+- Response: I know how to sit.

 How to set up call and response activities